 GREAT NEWS – Thanks for sharing!
-As mike says, @bircken you da man!]
+As mike34 says, @bircken you da man!]

-Since it doesn’t appear that Fiat will be offering telescopic steering as an option, mike34 in the Fiat 124 forum has been researching the substitution of our Mazda tilt steering upper column assembly (part # NA1J-32-100; shown above) with new column assemblies (Mazda part # ND6N-32-100) that have a tilt & telescoping feature, incorporated into MY 2019 Miatas.
-He discovered that Mazda had already written a TSB (reprint courtesy of Long Road Racing), so that the substitution could take place in a GMX-5 cup car.
-Realizing that the additional parts listed were directed at a race car, and may not be a complete and accurate accounting of what’s needed (ie fire bottle line might not be applicable, bircken worked with a Mazda Parts Specialist to determine that it is pretty much a direct replacement, by using the following additional parts (approx. $340).
+Since it doesn’t appear that Fiat will be offering telescopic steering as an option, mike34 in the Fiat 124 forum has been researching the substitution of our Mazda tilt steering upper column assembly (part # NA1J-32-100; shown above) with new column assemblies that have a tilt & telescoping feature, incorporated into MY 2019 Miatas.
+He discovered that Mazda had already written a TSB (reprint courtesy of Long Road Racing), so that the substitution could legally take place in a GMX-5 cup car.
+Realizing that the additional parts listed were directed at a race car, and may not be a complete and accurate accounting of what’s needed (ie fire bottle line might not be applicable, bircken worked with a Mazda Parts Specialist to determine that it is pretty much a direct replacement, by using the following parts (approx. total cost = $340).

 bircken’s recommended process goes like this:

 - Disconnect negative battery post and wait a couple of minutes

 - Remove steering wheel (releasing the airbag was a 20 minute deal as it took me a while to figure out the angle of the screwdriver to engage the retainers).
 Be very careful with the airbag plug retainers (black center piece*) they’re flimsy

 - Disconnect the white plug on the bottom of the wheel center before pulling the wheel

 - Remove the column shroud